-Gardeners love bottlebrush plants (Callisteman spp.) for their brilliant blood-red flowers, evergreen foliage and easy-care ways.
+Gardeners love bottlebrush plants (Callisteman spp.) for their brilliant, blood red flowers, evergreen foliage, and easy-care ways.
 These shrubs are so vital that they can become invasive if left to their own devices.
-But that doesn’t mean that you won’t have to deal with a few diseases that attack these bushes.
-If you know the signs of different bottlebrush diseases, you’ll be able to jump right into bottlebrush disease treatment.
+That doesn’t mean that you won’t have to deal with a few diseases that attack these bushes though.
+If you know the signs of different bottlebrush diseases, you’ll be able to jump right into a bottlebrush disease treatment.

 Diseases of Bottlebrush

 The most common bottlebrush diseases include both easy-to-remedy problems, like twig gall or mildew, and serious issues like root rot and verticillium wilt.
 Many of the issues are caused by excessive moisture in the soil or on the foliage of the plants.

 For example, wet soil is the direct cause of twig gall, a fungal disease.
 If you see many new twigs growing from the tree and branches that bloat, the shrub may have twig gall, one of the most common bottlebrush diseases.
 Cut off the unhealthy growth and dispose of it, then correct the overly wet soil.

 Powdery mildew is also one of the diseases of bottlebrush caused by too much water.
 The main cause of powdery mildew is water on the foliage.
 Bottlebrush disease treatment for powdery mildew is fungicide spray, but you can prevent a reappearance by watering the shrub from below, not above.

 Both root rot and verticillium wilt are serious bottlebrush diseases that are difficult or impossible to treat.
 Both are caused by fungus.